lmiller1990/vue-testing-handbook/src/computed-properties.md

   Received: ""
 ```

-Looks like everything is hooked up correctly.
-Let's get started on `numbers`:
+It looks like everything is hooked up correctly.
+Let's start implementing `numbers`:

 ```js
 computed: {